Europe (band)

 Europe is a Swedish rock band formed in Upplands Väsby in 1979, by lead vocalist Joey Tempest, guitarist John Norum, bassist Peter Olsson, and drummer Tony Reno.
-They obtained a major breakthrough in Sweden in 1982 by winning the televised competition Rock-SM (Swedish Rock Championships); it was the first time this competition was held, and Europe became a larger success than the competition itself.
+Named after the continent itself, they obtained a major breakthrough in Sweden in 1982 by winning the televised competition Rock-SM (Swedish Rock Championships); it was the first time this competition was held.

-Since their formation, Europe has released eleven studio albums, three live albums, three compilations and twenty-four music videos.
+Since their formation, Europe has released twelve studio albums, three live albums, three compilations and twenty-nine music videos.
 Europe's current lineup comprises Tempest, Norum, bassist John Levén, keyboardist Mic Michaeli, and drummer Ian Haugland.

-Europe rose to international fame in the 1980s with their third album, 1986's The Final Countdown.
-As of 2003, Europe had sold 10 million albums worldwide.
-The band has had two top 20 albums on the Billboard 200 chart (The Final Countdown and Out of This World) and three top 30 singles on the Billboard Hot 100 chart ("The Final Countdown", "Rock the Night" and "Carrie", which reached number 3 on the Billboard Hot 100).
+Europe's first two albums, released in the early 1980s, performed moderately well, but only in their home country of Sweden.
+The group saw more international fame with the release of their third album, 1986's The Final Countdown.
+As of 2003, Europe had sold a total of 10 million albums worldwide.
+The band has had two top 20 albums on the US Billboard 200 chart (The Final Countdown and Out of This World) and two top 10 hits on the US Billboard Hot 100 chart; "The Final Countdown" (#8) and "Carrie" (#3).
+Another song, "Rock the Night", reached #30 on the US Hot 100.

-Europe went on hiatus in 1992, reunited temporarily for a one-off performance in Stockholm on New Year's Eve 1999 and announced an official reunion in 2003.
-Since then the band has released six albums, Start from the Dark (2004), Secret Society (2006), Last Look at Eden (2009), Bag of Bones (2012), War of Kings (2015) and Walk the Earth (2017).
+Europe broke up in 1992, taking what was called an indefinite hiatus.
+However, the band reunited for a performance in Stockholm on New Year's Eve 1999.
+Four years later, in 2003, Europe announced an official reunion.
+Since then, the band has released seven albums: Start from the Dark (2004), Secret Society (2006), Last Look at Eden (2009), Bag of Bones (2012), War of Kings (2015), Walk the Earth (2017), and Come This Madness (2026).

-Europe gained new attention in the US after being featured in a GEICO cable television commercial campaign during 2015–2016.